corgibytes/styleguide/content-style-guide/resources/01-copy-patterns.html.md

 - Calculate your monthly costs
 - Find [item]
 - Follow us [in/on/around a location]
-- Learn more about MailChimp
+- Learn more about Corgibytes
 - Please [perform action].
 - Sign up for [specific mailing list]
 - Sign up to [receive specific notifications]